Vika-Domaskina/cypress_project/qa_automation/qa_automation/oos-ca/cypress/README.md

+Sorry, I was learning Cypress framework for more then 2 hours. (╯°□°)╯︵ ┻━┻

+Have a nice day
+( ͡° ͜ʖ ͡°)

 ### Running tests in docker

-'docker-compose up -d --build'
+'docker-compose up --build'
-'docker-compose run cypress ./node_modules/.bin/cypress run \'
+Will be installed cypress and copied all tests

 ### After tests

 'docker-compose down'

-Will be installed cypress and copied all tests